 Given the culinary purpose of an indoor herb garden, toxins are out of the question.
 What can you do to keep these bugs away?
 Your first and best defense is a spray of water.
 Spray the foliage with a strong stream of water several times to get rid of most of these pests.

 If you want to get fancier, use garlic spray made of pureed cloves and water instead.
 Strain the mixture and then spray it on your plants.
-You can also buy a mild insecticidal soap.
+You can also buy a mild insecticidal soap, first consulting the label to make sure it's safe for your target plant (some plants are damaged by insecticidal soap).
 Spray the plant and rinse dead bugs and soap off the leaves thoroughly.

 Harvesting Fresh Herbs